Orexy01/Google_Data_Analytics_Capstone_Cyclistic_Case_Study/README.md

 3. How can Cyclistic use digital media to influence casual riders to become members?

 ### 2. Prepare
-<p>I will use Cyclistic’s historical trip data to analyze and identify trends from Jan 2022 to Dec 2022 which can be downloaded from [divvy_tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html).
+<p>I will use Cyclistic’s historical trip data to analyze and identify trends from Jul 2022 to Jun 2023 which can be downloaded from [divvy_tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html).
 The data has been made available by Motivate International Inc. under this [license](https://www.divvybikes.com/data-license-agreement).
 </p>
+#### Data Organization
+<p>There are 12 files with the file name format YYYYMM-divvy-tripdata and each file includes information for one month, such as the ride id, bike type, start time, end time, start station, end station, start location, end location, and whether the rider is a member or not.
+The corresponding column names are ride_id, rideable_type, started_at, ended_at, start_station_name, start_station_id, end_station_name, end_station_id, start_lat, start_lng, end_lat, end_lng and member_casual.</p>